Computer Architecture

 Hardware

-The hardware layer comprises the physical components of a computer system—devices like laptops, phones, monitors, and keyboards that we can touch and manipulate.
+The hardware layer includes the physical parts of a computer system such as laptops, phones, monitors, and keyboards.
+These are the devices you can touch and use directly.

 Operating System